Human rights groups send COP28 demands to UAE, governments

 The UAE has previously said allegations of arbitrary detentions were false and unsubstantiated.

-Recent global summits in the Middle East, such as the 2022 U.N. climate summit in Egypt and the men's football World Cup in Qatar, have also put host nations' rights records on issues like labour and detainees under the microscope and have been used by activists as a way of pressuring countries to improve.
+Recent global summits in the Middle East, such as the 2022 U.N. climate summit in Egypt and the men's soccer World Cup in Qatar, have also put host nations' rights records on issues such as labour and detainees under the microscope and have been used by activists as a way of pressuring countries to improve.

 The New York Times reported that COP28 had raised concerns among officials about the UAE's image, citing a leaked recording of a meeting.

-(Reporting by Emma Farge Additional reporting by Maha El Dahan Editing by Mark Potter)
+(Reporting by Emma Farge Additional reporting by Maha El Dahan Editing by Mark Potter and David Goodman )

 ((emma.farge@thomsonreuters.com;))